 At the age of thirteen, Joe was already working as a hospital volunteer in the Montrose Memorial Hospital lab, learning as much about medicine as he could.
 After graduating from MHS, he worked as an EMT while in college and during his residency at the University of Colorado, on his few days off, he would moonlight at other hospitals, always planning for the future.

 Dr. Joe knew early on that Family Medicine, in which the doctor sees every kind of problem and person, was his calling.
 Important goals for his practice include:

 Office hours that are convenient for working people and those with children in school

 Joe knew that Montrose was the right place for his medical practice.
 “I love the sense of community here and the people are gracious and supportive,” he said.
 “Also, small towns typically have fewer specialists, so the breadth of what a family practice doctor does is much greater.”
 He named his new practice Peak Family Medicine as a reminder to always provide the absolute best in medical care.
-Currently the office is open from 8:00 am to 6:00 pm, Wednesday through Saturday.
-We have a variety of services including: lab services, dental hygiene, marriage and family therapy, speech and language pathology, pediatric psychology, and a dispensary with frequently prescribed medications such as blood pressure and diabetes medication available, whenever you need them.
+Currently, the office is open from 8:00 am to 6:00 pm, Monday through Saturday.
+We have a variety of services including lab services, chiropractic care, pediatric psychology, and a medication dispensary with frequently prescribed medications such as blood pressure and diabetes medication available, whenever you need them.

-Dr. Joe makes nursing home calls, spends time in rotation at the hospital, and continues to look for opportunities to be involved in school health programs and community preventive health programs.
+Dr. Joe makes nursing home calls and continues to look for opportunities to be involved in school health programs and community preventive health programs.

 Medical areas of interest: Musculoskeletal medicine (arthritis treatment), primary care, cardiology, and systems integration and innovation.